UTATRocketry/Discovery-Driver-Dev/README.md

-# Discovery-Driver-Dev
+# Power Management Board Driver
-Driver development repo for Discovery avionics system.
+Driver for the power management board.